coralsundy/coralsundy-website/_posts/2023-05-09-Zoku-Judai-no-Seiten-aka-Dangerous-Age-1953-subtitle.md

 ------

 Zoku Judai no Seiten / Dangerous Age (1953) is a 1953 movie directed by Kozo Saeki, with notable stars Ayako Wakao and Yoko Minamida.
+It is the 2nd movie in the Judai series.

 ------